OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Static Analysis

-Adhere to the following best practices:
+Verify that the following best practices are followed:

 User agent:

-- Use an external user agent (the browser) instead of an embedded user agent (e.g., WebView or an internal client user interface) to prevent End User Credential Phishing.
-However, the app relies on the OS Keychain for server trust when using the browser, making certificate pinning impossible.
-- The user should have a way to verify visual trust (e.g., Transport Layer Security (TLS) confirmation, website mechanisms).
+- The user should have a way to visually verify trust (e.g., Transport Layer Security (TLS) confirmation, website mechanisms).
 - To prevent man-in-the-middle attacks, the client should validate the server's fully qualified domain name with the public key the server presented when the connection was established.

 Type of grant:

-- On native apps, use code grant instead of implicit grant.
+- On native apps, code grant should be used instead of implicit grant.
-- When you use code grant, implement PKCE (Proof Key for Code Exchange) to protect the code grant.
+- When using code grant, PKCE (Proof Key for Code Exchange) should be implemented to protect the code grant.
 Make sure that the server also implements it.
 - The auth "code" should be short-lived and used immediately after it is received.
-Make sure that auth codes only reside on transient memory and aren't stored or logged.
+Verify that auth codes only reside on transient memory and aren't stored or logged.

 Client secrets: